 This is your child’s journey – you are there to support and advise.
 Be a sounding board, acknowledge their excitement, disappointment, curiosity, anxiety, and fear.
 For your own mental wellbeing, and your child’s, it’s best to embrace this like a new adventure.
 Whatever the decision, it will represent your child’s next big step into independence – and there are many paths they can take, not just the one you’d envisioned.
 So I urge you to be flexible, responsive, supportive and to always enjoy the ride.

+Amy Alamar, EdD, has worked in the field of education as a teacher, teacher educator, researcher, parent educator, and education reformer for over fifteen years.
 In late 2014, Amy wrote Parenting for the Genius: Developing Confidence in Your Parenting through Reflective Practice.
 The book is a comprehensive guide to becoming the most thoughtful and confident parent possible, with anecdotes and details relating to the guidance and support of children from infant to young adult.
 In 2016, Amy was an invited guest of Michelle Obama at the White House for a conversation about kids’ health.
-Amy is also a contributing author to the Disney parenting website, Babble.com and Yellowbrick.me .
+Amy is also a contributing author to the Disney parenting website, Babble.com and a parent support specialist with Yellowbrick.me.
 Amy is married and the mother of three children whom she learns from and enjoys each and every day.
 She is a resident of Avon, CT, where she serves on the board of the Avon Education Foundation, dedicated to promoting and enhancing excellence in education.
+Find out more about Amy and her work by visiting her website, amyalamar.com.

 Like this article?